Morgenrote-Team/Morgenroete-Beta/0_Changelog.md

 - Requirements for Pilot School changed: An Ace, NCO training Tech and an Airfield are needed.
 - Higher chance to rescue Zeppelin Pilot after a disaster (from 65% to 80%)

+Loading Screens:
+- Added 4 new loading screens about Scientific Expeditions.

 Fixes:
 - Gaudì is now Gaudí.
 - Fixed some events with not fitting event icons (music instead of architecture).